On the Security of Password-Authenticated Quantum Key Exchange: Definition of Security

-\begin{theorem} Assume that the signature scheme $\mathcal{S}$ used in the compiler (Fig. \ref{fig:compiler}) is existentially unforgeable under adaptive chosen message attacks.
-Let $\Pi$ be a two-party quantum protocol, unconditionally (resp. everlastingly) $\varepsilon$-secure against unbounded (resp. quantum-polynomial-time) $\varepsilon_{sig}$-classically-specious adversaries.
-Then, the compiled protocol $\mathcal{C}^{\varepsilon_{sig}}(\Pi)$, resulting by applying the Split Authentication transformation, is everlastingly $(\varepsilon+\varepsilon_{sig})$-secure against quantum-polynomial-time malicious adversaries, according to Definition \ref{def:2pc_everlasting}, in the plain model. \end{theorem} The formal proof of this theorem is provided in Appendix \ref{app:proof_compiler}.
+\begin{theorem} Assume the existence of signature schemes that are existentially unforgeable under an adaptive quantum chosen message attack (see definitions in~\ref{app:primitives}).
+Let $\Pi$ be a two-party quantum protocol that is everlastingly secure in the authenticated-channel setting.
+Then, the compiled protocol $\mathcal{C}^{\varepsilon_{sig}}(\Pi)$, resulting by applying the transformation given in Figure \ref{fig:compiler}, is everlastingly secure against static, malicious adversaries, according to Definition \ref{def:2pc_everlasting}, with no authenticated channels. \end{theorem}

+The proof works almost the same as the proof given in \cite{JC:BCLPR11}, and is given in Appendix \ref{app:proof_compiler}.